Regulatory Events Reporting

 FINRA Rule 4530 (Reporting Requirements) requires firms to promptly report to FINRA, and associated persons to promptly report to firms, specified events, including, for example, violations of securities laws and FINRA rules, certain written customer complaints and certain disciplinary actions taken by the firm.
 Firms must also report quarterly to FINRA statistical and summary information regarding certain written customer complaints.

-- Does your firm provide periodic reminders or training on such requirements, and what consequences does your firm impose on those persons that do not comply?
+- Does your firm provide periodic reminders or training on such requirements, and what consequences does your firm impose on those persons who do not comply?

 - How does your firm monitor for red flags of unreported written customer complaints and other reportable events?

-- How does your firm ensure that it accurately and timely reports to FINRA written customer complaints that associated persons reported to your firm’s compliance department?
+- How does your firm confirm that it accurately and timely reports to FINRA written customer complaints that associated persons reported to your firm’s compliance department?